CloudLabsAI-Azure/Cloud-Native-Application/labguide/05-Updating-Apps&Managing-Load-Balancing.md

     npm install applicationinsights --force --save
     ```

     > **Note**: Make sure to include the `--save` argument.
 Without this, a reference to the `applicationinsights` npm package will not get added to the `package.json` file of the `content-web` nodejs project, resulting in a deployment failure in later steps.
+Also this can take upto 5 minutes to complete the installation.

-4. Edit the `app.js` file using  the command ```code app.js ``` Visual Studio Code remote and and add the following lines immediately after `express` is instantiated on line 6.
+4. Edit the `app.js` file using  the command ```code configservice.js ``` Visual Studio Code remote and and add the following lines immediately after `B2cScopes` is instantiated on line 14.
 Replace `YOUR APPINSIGHTS KEY` placeholder with the app insights key which you had copied earlier in the task.

     ```javascript
     const appInsights = require("applicationinsights");